Bonded Neutral vs Floating Neutral Generators: The Basics of Electrical Systems

 What Does GFCI Mean?

-GFCI stands for ground-fault circuit interrupter.
-GFCI’s are helpful for protecting against electric shock and can be installed in new construction or existing homes with GFI transfer switch installation.
-GFCIs will not trip if it detects a problem between the neutral line and ground.
-So you may have to plug your GFPI into a normal receptacle at first until an electrician installs a GFI transfer switch or circuit breakers for both hot lines of 120 volts each that send two wires through the green slots on either side of center slot which sends 216 volts one way and 208 voltes another way up high wattage loads like dryer, ovens etc.
+So you may have to plug your GFPI into a normal receptacle at first until an electrician installs a GFI transfer switch or circuit breakers for both hotlines of 120 volts each that send two wires through the green slots on either side of the center slot which sends 216 volts one way and 208 volts another way up high wattage loads like a dryer, ovens, etc.

 Conclusion

-The electromechanics behind bonded neutral generators are in a stark contrast to floating neutral generators.
-Hence, their respective applications may differ.
-For example, a floating generator is needed for an AC motor that has no brushes or slip rings because the rotation of the armature generates its own electrical field and requires no external excitation source (e.g., starter).
-On the other hand, if you’re using your generator as part of a DC machine such as an induction motor with brushes and/or slip rings on it then you need to have at least one brush connected directly to ground via a wire so that there will be voltage available across this brush during start up when current flows from this point back into the stationary winding.
+On the other hand, if you’re using your generator as part of a DC machine, such as an induction motor with brushes and/or slip rings on it then you need to have at least one brush connected directly to the ground via a wire so that there will be voltage available across this brush during start-up when current flows from this point back into the stationary winding.

 Never disconnect the bonded neutral generator.
-This is very dangerous and it will not make the warranty work.
-If you need to use the generator when you are somewhere else, make sure that your house’s main panel has a GFI transfer switch.
-This will protect you from shocks when using the generator outside of your house or at work.
+This is very dangerous, and it will not make the warranty work.
+If you need to use the generator somewhere else, ensure your house’s main panel has a GFI transfer switch.